“I opened a book and in I strode.

 - A daily, 30 minute, Guided Reading session is introduced.

-- Teachers provide regular Shared Reading opportunities in English lessons.
+- Teachers provide regular Shared Reading opportunities in lessons across the curriculum.

 - Every child will have the opportunity to Practice Read at least once a week.